What are the benefits of having a Baby Climbing Frame Indoors?

 Benefit 2: An Indoor Baby Climbing Frame Supports Developmental Milestones

-Caption: Happy children at Montessori Day Care loving the PomPom Climbing Triangle.
+Caption: Happy children at Montessori Day Care loving the PomPom Climbing Triangle (a child's indoor climbing frame, UK-made).

-All children develop at different ages and stages and a toddler climbing frame can help support their fine and gross motor skills, from 6 months to 5 years old.
+All children develop at different ages and stages and an indoor toddler climbing frame can help support their fine and gross motor skills, from 6 months to 5 years old.

 It is important that the play space is able to appropriately support these milestones at the child’s own pace with the unique opportunities to go further when they are ready.
-A wooden baby climber can do this.
+Indoor climbing toys for toddlers can really help do this.

 Gross Motor Skills - Gross motor skills involve the larger muscles in the arms, legs and torso.

 During the early years an able-bodied baby will learn to roll, crawl, sit up, pull to stand, stand, climb, walk, jump.
-Using the triangle as part of their play, the structure will naturally help build muscles and strengthen bones.
+Using a children's indoor climbing frame structure as part of their play, will naturally help build muscles and strengthen bones.

-This is how a Pikler triangle MAY be used from 6 months – 5 years (please note, I am not adding any further age ‘appropriate’ brackets, as children develop at different stages):
+This is how a Pikler triangle (a children's indoor climbing frame) MAY be used from 6 months – 5 years (please note, I am not adding any further age ‘appropriate’ brackets, as children develop at different stages):

 - The lower rungs of the triangle can help by a child to pull themselves over to roll.